FreeCAD/freecad.workbench_starterkit/README.md

 Please have a look at this [tutorial](https://pypi.python.org/pypi/twine)

 Be carfully with version-numbering.
 It seems pypi doesn't allow to upload a package with a version smaller then the biggest version of the package uploaded.
-This seems to be true also for deleted packages and deleted verions.
+This seems to be true also for deleted packages and deleted versions.

 Once uploaded the package can be installed with: